automationbroker/apb/docs/developers.md

   imageUrl: <link to URL of image>
   dependencies: ['<registry>/<organization>/<dependency-name-1>', '<registry>/<organization>/<dependency-name-2>']
   displayName: Example App (APB)
-  longDescription: A longer description of what this Bundle does
+  longDescription: A longer description of what this APB does
   providerDisplayName: "Red Hat, Inc."
 plans:
   - name: default